Soil Testing - Soil Diagnostics

-Soil Testing is is frequently used to develop fertilizer recommendations and to help manage long-term soil fertility.
+Soil Testing is frequently used to develop fertilizer recommendations and to help manage long-term soil fertility.
 It can also be used in season to diagnose crop production problems.

 Soil testing in Ontario is done by commercial soil-testing laboratories, using tests accredited by OMAFRA.
 OMAFRA-accredited soil tests are not available for boron, copper, iron or molybdenum.
 Plant analysis is generally a better indicator of deficiencies of these nutrients.